Effective Randomness for Continuous Measures: Randomness for Continuous Measures

-\item The structure $\Tup{F_X, E_X}$ satisfies \begin{enumerate}[(a)] \item $\varphi_{V=L}$, \item every $\Sigma_1$-definable set of ordinals has a $\in$-least element, \item there is a $\Sigma_1$-map from its ordinals onto $F_X$, \item the sets represented by $\vecJ^X$ are linearly ordered by the $\in$-relation. \end{enumerate} Moreover, (a)-(d) hold for every set induced by some $z \in \vecJ^X$.
-(As $X$ codes an extensional structure, and $z$ is transitive in $X$, this condition is equivalent to saying that $X$ satisfies the four conditions hold with quantifiers bounded by $z$.)
+\item the elements represented by $\vecJ^X$ are transitive and linearly ordered by the $\in$-relation. \item if $\varphi_<$ is the $\Sigma_1$-formula that defines $<_J$ as in Proposition~\ref{prop:definability-J}, this formula $\varphi_<$ defines a linear ordering in the structure $\Tup{F_X, E_X}$ such that \begin{enumerate}[(i)] \item every $\Sigma_3$-definable property has a least element with respect to this linear ordering, \item for every $z \in \vecJ^X$, the ordering defined by $\varphi_<$ inside $z$ is an initial segment of the ordering in $\Tup{F_X, E_X}$. \end{enumerate} \end{enumerate} Moreover, (a)-(e) hold for every set induced by some $z \in \vecJ^X$.
+(As $X$ codes an extensional structure, and $z$ is transitive in $X$, this condition is equivalent to saying that $X$ satisfies the five conditions hold with quantifiers bounded by $z$.)

 \end{enumerate} \end{defn}